National Security League: Foundation

 The National Security League was founded by attorney Solomon Stanwood Menken and General Leonard Wood in December 1914, but the impetus for the formation of the group was US Representative Augustus Peabody Gardner.
 For funding, Menken sought out publisher George Putnam.
 Putnam encouraged Menken to appoint an honorary president to lend the organization prestige and to give it access to respected speakers and additional funding.
 Menken and Putnam settled on Joseph Choate as the first such president.
 Menken served as the NSL's first executive director.
 A national committee was formed, which eventually had 47 members, with university presidents, bankers, cabinet secretaries, and state governors.

 The National Security League emerged on the national political scene in the middle of June 1915 at a "Conference of Peace and Preparation," which it conducted in New York City.
 Although some participants in the conclave hailed from peace groups, the great majority of participants were advocates of military "preparedness."
 The conference cemented the NSL's place as a leader among the military preparedness movement during the months before American intervention in the war.

-In August 1915, a splinter group formed the American Defense Society, largely composed of Republicans unhappy with the NSL's uncritical support of the administration of US President Woodrow Wilson.
+In August 1915, a splinter group formed the American Defense Society, largely composed of Republicans unhappy with the NSL's uncritical support of the administration of U.S. President Woodrow Wilson.

 Despite that factionalism, by 1916, the NSL had more than 50,000 members in 155 chapters in 42 states.